omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

 ## Setting Up a Task to Compile Scripts (server-side applications)

-Using `coffee` on the command-line allows you to compile a directory recursively and output all resulting JavaScript files to another directory.
+Using `coffee` on the command-line allows you to compile a directory recursively and output all resulting JavaScript files to another directory while preserving the structure.
 Let's see how we can do that:

     $ cd ~/public/coffee-script
     $ coffee --compile --output lib/ src/

 The above command will compile all `src/*.coffee` files to `lib/*.js`.
 While working on your application you may have different directories from the ones used above, but for the sake of this example we will assume `src` and `lib`.

-Let's move on and create our compile task inside a new `Cakefile` under our project's main directory:
+Let's move on.
+Create our compile task inside a new `Cakefile` under our project's main directory:

     $ cd ~/projects/my-coffee-script-project
     $ vim Cakefile

-Paste the following code inside:
+Paste the following code:

 ```coffeescript
 {exec} = require 'child_process'